Rapidly Learning Soft Robot Control via Implicit Time-Stepping: Methodology

-Stretching deformations are computed from the extension or compression of each edge.
-Let $\bar \lambda$ denote an edge's rest (natural) length.
-Hereafter, the $\ \bar{} \ $ symbol will be used to indicate quantities in their rest configuration.
+\bl{Stretching Energy.} Stretching deformations are computed from the extension or compression of each edge.
+Let $\bar{\lambda}^i$ denote the rest length of edge $i$.
+Hereafter, an overbar denotes a quantity in the rest configuration.
 The stretching strain of edge $i$ is defined as

 The total stretching energy is then

 where $K_s$ is the stretching stiffness.